- Education and Science

 Brown and Beige Fat Functions

-In brown fat and activated beige fat, the triglyceride molecules are also broken down, but instead of ATP molecules being made, a large quantity of heat is produced during a process called non-shivering thermogenesis.
+In brown fat and activated beige fat, the triglyceride molecules are also broken down.
+The amount of ATP that is made is greatly reduced, however.
+Instead, a large quantity of heat is produced from the triglycerides during a process called non-shivering thermogenesis.

 Beige fat cells normally have a low level of a protein known as UCP1.
 Mitochondria need this protein in order to produce heat.
 Activation increases the amount of UCP1 in a beige fat cell and enables it to act like a brown fat cell.